Nature Printing Workshop a Success!

 On the 12th November the Woodland Artisan Project hosted Nature printing with Anne Roberts in Achiltibuie.
 All that attended had a fantastic time.
 Here are some pictures of the wonderful…

-This project aims to fulfil local demand for training courses utilising local timber and woodland resources to create products such as spoons, bowls, furniture, hazel hurdles, baskets and wild food products.
-Courses will be organised and run over the five years in conjunction with the local learning centre at various locations throughout Coigach and Assynt.
+This project aimed to fulfil local demand for training courses using local timber and woodland resources to create products such as spoons, bowls, furniture, hazel hurdles, baskets and wild food products.
+Courses were run from the start of the Scheme in conjunction with the local learning centre at various locations throughout Coigach and Assynt.

 On the 12th November the Woodland Artisan Project hosted Nature printing with Anne Roberts in Achiltibuie.
 All that attended had a fantastic time.
 Here are some pictures of the wonderful…